-Our Certificate of Incorporation and Bylaws provide that the number of directors will be fixed from time to time exclusively pursuant to a resolution adopted by the Board.
+Our amended and restated certificate of incorporation and amended and restated bylaws provide that the number of directors will be fixed from time to time exclusively pursuant to a resolution adopted by the Board.
 Newly created director positions resulting from an increase in size of the Board and vacancies may be filled by our Board, subject to certain exceptions.
 Any or all of the directors may be removed from office by the stockholders only for cause.